 II.
 BASIC TERMS

-A. Using (xxx)
+A. Using Sympies

 We grant you a limited, non-exclusive, non-transferable, and revocable license to use our Service and products.
-However, you may use our Service only if you can form a binding contract with (xxx), and only in compliance with these Terms and all applicable laws.
-In creating your (xxx) account with us, we require you to provide us with accurate and complete information, and to keep it updated, but you must be at least 13 years old to use the Service.
+However, you may use our Service only if you can form a binding contract with M2Mrgs apps, Inc., and only in compliance with these Terms and all applicable laws.
+In creating your Sympies account with us, we require you to provide us with accurate and complete information, and to keep it updated, but you must be at least 18 years old to use the Service.

-You are solely responsible for maintaining the confidentiality and security of your account and for all activities that occur on or through your account, and you agree to immediately notify us of any security breach of your account. (xxx) shall not be responsible for any losses arising out of the unauthorized use of your account.
+You are solely responsible for maintaining the confidentiality and security of your account and for all activities that occur on or through your account, and you agree to immediately notify us of any security breach of your account.
+M2Mrgs apps, Inc. shall not be responsible for any losses arising out of the unauthorized use of your account.

 B. Posting and Content

 You are allowed to post content which may include photos, comments, links and other materials (referred to herein as “User Content”) and you affirm, represent, and warrant that you own or have the necessary licenses, rights, consents, and permissions to publish User Content you submit.
-You understand that (xxx) does not guarantee confidentiality with respect to any User Content you submit and you shall retain all rights in and shall be solely responsible for the User Content you post in (xxx).
+You understand that M2Mrgs apps, Inc. does not guarantee confidentiality with respect to any User Content you submit and you shall retain all rights in and shall be solely responsible for the User Content you post in Sympies.

-You grant (xxx) (and its successors and affiliates) and its users a non-exclusive, royalty-free, transferable, sublicensable, worldwide license to use, store, display, reproduce, modify, create derivative works, perform and distribute your User Content on (xxx) for the purpose of operating, developing, providing and using the Service.
+You grant M2Mrgs apps, Inc. (and its successors and affiliates) and its users a non-exclusive, royalty-free, transferable, sublicensable, worldwide license to use, store, display, reproduce, modify, create derivative works, perform and distribute your User Content on (xxx) for the purpose of operating, developing, providing and using the Service.

-Nothing in these Terms shall restrict other legal rights (xxx) may have to User Content.
+Nothing in these Terms shall restrict other legal rights M2Mrgs apps, Inc. may have to User Content.
 We reserve the right to remove or modify User Content for any reason which includes User Content we deem violates these Terms and policies, including, but not limited to, those that:

 Are libelous, defamatory or disparaging